 Research visiting students cannot enroll in courses.

-Undergraduates: students enrolled in overseas academic institutions who are required to conduct a research or an internship in Taiwan in order to satisfy course or graduation requirements.
+Undergraduates: *International students enrolled in *overseas academic institutions who are required to conduct an internship in order to satisfy graduation requirements.

 The program duration is flexible, ranging from 2 weeks to 6 months (180 days).
 You can customize your program duration and choose a time of the year to start.

 Due to Visa regulations the duration may not exceed 180 days.
 Should you need to stay longer than the maximum period permitted, you must exit Taiwan to acquire a new Visa, and then re-enter the country.
 An additional program fee will be applied for the additional duration.

 |1st Payment (paid with application)||TWD 9,000||TWD 9,000|

 |2nd Payment (paid on registration day)||TWD 6,000||TWD 21,000|

 |Total||TWD 15,000||TWD 30,000|

 The above fee does not include cost of living.
 Visit Accommodation for a list of on-campus housing rates.

 The 1st payment of program fee is a one-time, non-refundable payment, serving as application fee.